codesport/programmable-nfts/README.md

 >
 >These NFTs may not be resold and are permanently tied to a members ETH Address.

-Here are the rest of my personal from February 2022: [Please Don't Read This.
-You will Barf](deprecated-road-map.md)

 ### Technical Resources on Payment Splitters:

 * https://docs.openzeppelin.com/contracts/2.x/api/payment